Script by Stan Lee

 I suspect this story was pretty much all Stan's idea — it's light-hearted, heavy on the dialog and very character-centric.
 Maybe it was just an idea that didn't lend itself well to the kind of blowout splash page that Kirby has done in the past, but it is a very well written and well drawn story that demonstrates just how far the comic has come in its short lifespan.

-is perhaps the only panel in the second story I really like.
+The Thing hanging off the side of the Fantasti-car is perhaps the only panel in the second story I really like. |

 The second story, introducing The Impossible Man, is a little more standard but still goofy enough to make it a good pairing with the first tale.
 The Impossible Man himself is fairly annoying — kind of an impish character similar to Bat-Mite or Mr. Mxyzptlk.
 And the way the story pans out isn't exactly the most innovative thing ever put on paper.
 But, like the first tale, it does demonstrate the overall improvement in the book.
 There's a lot more consistency in how the characters look from issue to issue, the dialog is better and fits better with the overall pacing and storytelling.
 The silliness of the Impossible Man is mitigated by this being a short, 11-page story — a full issue of this guy would have been way too much.